citp/privacy-policy-historical/p/pa/pag/page.co.uk.md

-> *The following text is extracted and transformed from the page.co.uk privacy policy that was archived on 2009-05-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090531214043id_/http%3A//startpage.co.uk/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the page.co.uk privacy policy that was archived on 2009-12-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091207000603id_/http%3A//startpage.co.uk/privacy) for the most accurate reproduction.*

-# Privacy - Startpage.co.uk
+# Privacy - Startpage UK

 Startpage ([http://www.startpage.co.uk](http://www.startpage.co.uk/)) is owned and operated by **Startpage Ltd.** , a limited company registered in England.